dengemann/juelich-meg-utils/README.md

 MEG utilities in Python

-This repo harbors utlity routines supporting MEG research while focusing on Python and the MNE software.
+This repo harbors utlity routines supporting MEG research.
+The focus is put on a workflow based on Python and the [MNE software](http://martinos.org/mne/index.html 'MNE').

 Installation